In this section, SNHPC highlights some of the projects and outreach associated with the various phases of the work.

 In this phase, SNHPC hosted a region-wide Age-Friendly Forum.
 As part of that forum, SNHPC developed posters that highlighted the results of our findings during the Assessment phase

-Phase II -IV Pilot Programs
+Phase II-IV Pilot Programs

 Age-Friendly Housing Forum

 In Phase IV of the Becoming Age-Friendly Program, SNHPC convened a large and diverse group of stakeholders to discuss housing needs and opportunities in New Hampshire.
-Topics included housing state policy, age-friendly subdivisions, innovations in housing, housing diversity from the viewpoint of developers, and funding opportunities for housing.
+Topics included state housing policy, age-friendly subdivisions, innovations in housing, housing diversity from the viewpoint of developers, and funding opportunities for housing.
 Click the link below to see a recap of the forum:

 Throughout Phases I-IV of the Becoming Age-Friendly program, SNHPC staff heard time and time again that there are limited transportation options available to New Hampshire residents.
 This is a growing concern for senior citizens who find that once they can no longer drive, it becomes very difficult to get anywhere.
 This is also a concern felt among younger residents who find that if you don't have a car or access to a car, it's nearly impossible to get around.